piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

     description: <i>foo desc</i>
 ```

-The `metadata` element can define children like in the table below.
+The `info` element can define children like in the table below.
 The children are almost the same as keys from the
-default metadata implementation (described in the **Theme Overview** chapter), expect only the `author` element which has
+default info implementation (described in the **Theme Overview** chapter), expect only the `author` element which has
 own children.

 Name | Child | Required